This homemade dill pickles recipe is easy to make and great as-is, but feel free to customize the “per jar” ingredients to your own tastes.

 It's been fun to develop recipes, honing everything to our personal tastes.
 My Hoppy IPA Pickles went over SO well, I actually had to put on a second, MEGA batch of them this weekend!

-So, here's my recipe for basic homemade dill pickles.
-These are great as-is, but feel free to alter the "per jar" ingredients used.
+These homemade dill pickles are great as-is, but feel free to alter the "per jar" ingredients used.

 Have a lot of extra vinegar on hand, and either make more brine than you think you'll need, or be prepared to make more as you go.